-The High Commissioner, the Special Representative of the Secretary General in Rwanda and the authorities concerned are conferring on what urgent measures can also be taken to bring law and order to the camps.
+The High Commissioner, the Special Representative of the Secretary-General in Rwanda, and the authorities concerned are conferring on what urgent measures can also be taken to bring law and order to the camps.

-On 22 October, the field coordinators of the different MSF sections became impatient because they had not received any news about the position of headquarters on the situation in the camps.
+On 2 October 1994, the MSF field coordinators in Rwanda and Zaire worried about not having received news about the position of headquarters on the situation in the camps.

-Special Situation Report following the 14 October 1994 regional meeting of the MSF Belgium, Spain, France, Holland and Switzerland Heads of Mission in Kigali, 22 October 1994 (in French).
+'Special Situation Report following the 14 October 1994 Regional Meeting of the MSF Belgium, Spain, France, Holland, and Switzerland Heads of Mission in Kigali,' 22 October 1994 (in French).